FHA content

 A practical workflow for this use case

 Start with a narrow scenario, then move through planning, drafting, visual creation, review, and export.
-For FHA loan investment property, that means the topic should be specific enough that a borrower or referral partner can immediately understand what decision the content helps with.
+For FHA loan investment property content, that means the topic should be specific enough that a borrower or referral partner can immediately understand what decision the content helps with.

 - Choose the borrower type, loan topic, or platform before generating copy